aeternity/aeternity/docs/build-windows.md

 This document describes how to build an Aeternity node from source on Windows using [MSYS2][msys2].

+NOTES:
-NOTE: Only 64-bit versions of Windows 10 and Windows Server 2016+ are supported and tested.
+ - Only 64-bit versions of Windows 10 and Windows Server 2016 or later are supported and tested.
+ - Make sure you pull with `git config --global autocrlf input` as windows scripts might not work

-Administrative privileges are required.
+ - Administrative privileges are recommended.

 ## Dependencies

+You will need (minimal required):
+ - Visual Studio CLI Build tools (Community Edition 2017+)
+ - Msys2
+ - Erlang/OTP (20.1 or 20.3 is officially supported)
+ - Java/OpenJDK (11.0.2+)

 Note: You might consider easier to use [Chocolatey][chocolatey] package manager to install the requirements

-### [Visual Studio 2017/2019][vs2017]
+### [Install Visual Studio 2019][vs_install]
+First you will need to install Visual Studio in its default installation path, else the next steps will fail.

-Install only the required components of Visual Studio 2019 using [Chocolatey][chocolatey]
+To install only the required components of Visual Studio 2019 Community Edition using [Chocolatey][chocolatey] run:

 ```
-choco install -y visualstudio2019-workload-vctools --params "--add Microsoft.VisualStudio.Component.VC.CLI.Support --locale en-US"
+> choco install -y visualstudio2019-workload-vctools --params "--add Microsoft.VisualStudio.Component.VC.CLI.Support --locale en-US"
 ```

 or manually

-**Download:** [Visual Studio 2019 Installer][vs2019_dl]
+**Download:** [Visual Studio 2019 Installer][vs_dl]

 Make sure to include the following components (use the VCTools workload as base):

 - Command-line compiler support
 - Windows 10 SDK

-Alternatively can use [vs_buildtools.exe][vs_buildtools] to reduce install size.
+Alternatively you can use [vs_buildtools.exe][vs_buildtools] to reduce install size (no GUI).

-### [MSYS2][msys2]
+Note: Visual Studio 2017 Community Edition or later is supported

+### Quick install of MSYS2, Erlang/OTP, Java

+The easiest way to setup the environment is to run `scripts/windows/msys2_prepare.bat`.

-You could use `scripts/windows/msys2_prepare.bat` to install all missing tools to default locations.
+It will install any missing tools to their default locations, except Visual Studio.

 If you do so, you may skip to [Setup](#Setup)

+## Custom install of dependencies

 ### [Install MSYS2][msys2] (optional)

-If you don't want to install [MSYS2][msys2] manually, the preparation script will do it automatically for you.
+Note: If you don't want to install [MSYS2][msys2] manually, the preparation script will do it automatically for you.

 Else you can use the provided helper script `scripts\windows\install_msys2.bat`.